protocol-1903/no-pipe-touching/README.md

 By default, NPT completely replaces the connection categories defined by other mods.
 If you wish to add compatibility on your own, you have a few options:
 #
 - Add the `prototype.npt_compat = {}` table to your prototype (pipe, pipe to ground, tank, crafting machine, etc)
-- Add `npt_compat.mod = "your-mod-name"` REQUIRED FOR SMOOTH COMPATABILITY
+- Add `npt_compat.mod = "your-mod-name"` prevents two mods that add the same entities (e.g. steel pipe) from connecting to each other
 - Add `npt_compat.ignore = true` if you don't want NPT to do anything to that entity
 - Add `npt_compat.tag = "custom-tag"` for NPT to make all entities with the same tag connect.
 For example, `mod = "test-mod"` and `tag = "foo"` means that any entities with the `test-mod` and `foo` tags will connect.
 This means that two different mods with the same `tag` will not connect, so if you want them to connect, `mod` and `tag` must be the same.
 This is often easier and better than using `override`
 - Add `npt_compat.override = "custom-category"` to override what the connection_category is for all of the normal connections of that entity